kyouryuukunn/renpy-ActionEditor/README.md

          `subpixel`
               If True, the resulting layer moves will be rendered with subpixel precision.
 This defaults to True.
+         `layer_express`
+             This should be a callable function that is called with the shown timebase and is given an animation timebase in seconds.
+The result of this function is added to the coordinate of the layer.
          `x_express`
              This should be a callable function that is called with the shown timebase and is given an animation timebase in seconds.
 The